Have you ever thought about how a computer thinks and solves complex problems? Well, the answer lies in Discrete Mathematics.

 Sets:

-- C.L.E.A.N.: Collections of List Elements with A No duplicates (emphasizes the core properties of sets).
+- C.L.E.A.N.: Collections of List Elements with A No duplicates (emphasises the core properties of sets).

-- Venn Diagram: Visualize Elements Not Necessarily Near (highlights the use of Venn diagrams to represent sets visually).
+- Venn Diagram: Visualise Elements Not Necessarily Near (highlights the use of Venn diagrams to represent sets visually).

 Relations: